 A breakthrough occurred when an Auca girl, Dayuma, fled from tribal violence and found refuge with Rachel.
 From Dayuma, the missionaries learned some phrases that they hoped would be helpful in their early contacts.
 Next, Nate Saint, who was a skilled pilot, discovered the Aucas’ village from the air and, using a megaphone, called out, “We like you.
 We are your friends.”
 Nate learned a technique called the “spiral line” by which he circled his plane while lowering a bucket so that he could deliver gifts, such as machetes, axes, pots, and ribbons, to the Aucas.
 In return, the Aucas began to place into the bucket their own gifts, which included a parrot that became the pet of Nate’s young son, Steve.

 Believing that these interactions indicated friendliness, the missionaries decided it was time to make contact.

-“Their lives were like bright, short-lived flames,” writes E. Michael and Sharon Rusten in their book The One Year Book of Christian History.
+“Their lives were like bright, short-lived flames,” ~Michael Rusten, The One Year Book of Christian History

-As Jim Elliot, Pete Fleming, Ed McCully, and Roger Youderian collected what they would need for their mission, Betty Elliot, Jim’s wife, wondered, Will this be the last time I help him pack?
+As the men collected what they would need for their mission, Betty Elliot, Jim’s wife, wondered, Will this be the last time I help him pack?